 This section describes the rationale for the Security Objectives and Security Functional Requirements as defined in Section 3 and Section 4, respectively.
-Additionally, this section describes the rationale for not satisfying all of the dependencies and the rationale for the strength of function (SOF) claim.
+Additionally, this section describes the rationale for not satisfying all of the dependencies.
 Table 13 illustrates the mapping from Security Objectives to Threats and Policies.